 A few considerations must take place before you hit the full power smash.
-If you are close to the net when you hit it, use full power, make sure the ball bounces high off the back wall and back into your side of the court.
+If you are close to the net when you hit it, use full power, try to get the ball to bounce high off the back wall and back into your side of the court.
 If you don’t think you can bring the ball back, or out of the park, then maybe a smash is the wrong play.

-If you are closer to the service line when hitting the smash, it’s more effective to hit a slower under-spin shot called “tray-smash”.
+If you are closer to the service line when hitting the smash, it’s more effective to hit a slower under-spin shot called “tray-smash” (also known as “bandeja”).
 Its purpose is to keep the pressure on your opponents and maintain your position at the net.
 This type of smash ensures the ball stays low after it bounces off the back wall.
 If instead you go for power, the ball may come back high off the back wall to the area of the net and could be an easy put away for your opponents.

 If you see your opponent winding up for a smash, you should start moving up to the net anticipating a high bounce from the back wall (see below).

 Moving up against a Full Power Smash

 A smash will most likely bounce very high from the back wall into the area of the net.